• Skip to primary navigation

 Jump to Recipe

 Banana Bread Baked Oatmeal is a delicious healthy breakfast or snack.
-This recipe has all the flavors you love about banana bread in a baked bar!
+This recipe has all the flavors you love about banana bread in a baked oatmeal bar!
 Made with old fashioned oats, bananas, cinnamon, and other tasty ingredients.
-This banana baked oatmeal is perfect for a quick meal.
+This banana baked oatmeal is perfect for a quick breakfast.

 Banana Bread Baked Oatmeal in white square baking dish